Department Imaging Physics

 Techniques

-Analyzing nerve fiber size in brain samples using scattered light of different wavelengths
+Analyzing nerve fiber sizes in brain tissue samples using scattered light of different wavelengths

-Computational Scattered Light Imaging (ComSLI) is a promising new imaging technique that resolves densely interwoven nerve fibers and their crossings with micrometer resolution, by exploiting scattering of visible light.
+Computational Scattered Light Imaging (ComSLI) resolves densely interwoven nerve fibers and their crossings with micrometer resolution, by exploiting scattering of visible light.
 While other techniques require dedicated equipment and time-consuming raster-scanning, ComSLI can be performed with a simple LED light source and camera.

 Techniques